 Portion is the most important thing for a flattering coat.

-Soft belted coats with a hem around the knee work n almost all shapes as belts can give the illusion of an hourglass shape.
+Soft belted coats with a hem around the knee work and almost all shapes.
+The belt namely can give the illusion of an hourglass shape.
 Avoid coats with belts when you are pear-shaped.
-When you are short-waisted or wide in the middle a belted coat does not do you any favor.
+When you are short-waisted or wide in the middle, a belted coat does not do you any favor.
 Skip it.
-On petite women belted coats with hems just above the knees look great as the shortness will elongate the legs.
+On petite women, belted coats with hems just above the knees look great.
+The shortness namely will elongate the legs.

 Watch the fit of the coat

 Have someone take photos from all sides to check that the hem is even.
 Move in front of the mirror to see how the coat sways.
-Wear the coat for a while to figure out whether you are comfortable with its weight.
-You don’t want to get back pain when waiting in the coat for the bus.
-Also sit down in the coat to see whether its tail hit the ground.
+Wear the coat for a while at the store, to figure out whether you are comfortable with its weight.
+You don’t want to get back pain when waiting in the coat for the bus or tram.
+Also sit down in the coat to see whether its tails hit the ground.
 You don’t want to join/help the custodians of the bus, tram or subway company by sweeping the floor with your coat when sitting.
-Also look whether the buttons pull or you get funny safety swim ring, i.e. look like the female version of the Michelin man.
+Also look whether the buttons pull or whether you get a funny safety swim ring look, i.e. a look like the female version of the Michelin man.

-When you are in the market for a new winter coat you may like to read about what to look for in a classic pea-coat or what to look for in a duffle coat.
-The classic style elements of a trench coat and the features for best insulation of a down coat are covered in the posts at these links.
+When you are in the market for a new winter coat you may like to read about the features for best insulation of a down coat.

 Do you also want to look to your best in life?
-Subscribe to High Latitude Style to get the tips and learn the tricks.
+Subscribe to my newsletter to get tips and learn the tricks.
 When I can do it you can do it too.